advallespir/wordpress-nginx-multihost-docker/README.md

 I added multiple DB and multiple vhost

-Notes on deploying a single site [WordPress FPM Edition](https://hub.docker.com/_/wordpress/) instance as a docker deployment orchestrated by Docker Compose.
+Notes on deploying a multiple sites with [WordPress FPM Edition 8.1 and 7.4](https://hub.docker.com/_/wordpress/) instance as a docker deployment orchestrated by Docker Compose.

-- Use the FPM version of WordPress (v5-fpm)
+- Use the FPM version of WordPress (v5,6-fpm)
-- Use MySQL as the database (v8)
+- Use MariaDB as the database (v10)
 - Use Nginx as the web server (v1)
 - Use Adminer as the database management tool (v4)
 - Include self-signed SSL certificate ([Let's Encrypt localhost](https://letsencrypt.org/docs/certificates-for-localhost/) format)